simphotonics/stride/README.md

 In the context of numerical computation it is often useful to store data in multi-dimensional arrays.
 In Dart, a multi-dimensional array may be represented as a list of lists.
-To speed up arithmetical operations and minimize memory usage it can be advantageous to store a multi-dimensional arrays as a flat list
+To speed up arithmetical operations and minimize memory usage it may be advantageous to store a multi-dimensional array as a flat list
 (see [Numerical computation](https://dart.dev/articles/archive/numeric-computation)).

-The example below shows how the elements of a 2-dimensional array may be stored as a 1-dimensional array (a Dart list) using a row major layout.
+The example below shows how the elements of a 2-dimensional array can be stored as a 1-dimensional array (a Dart list).

 ![2D-Array](https://github.com/simphotonics/stride/raw/main/images/array.svg?sanitize=true)

-In order to access the elements of the column with index 1 (highlighted using an orange rectangle) one would need to start the iteration at index 1 and then use a stride (step size) of 3 (the number of columns in the 2D-array) to move to the next element.
+In order to access the elements of the column with index 1 (highlighted using an orange rectangle), we need to start the iteration at index 1.
+To move to the next element we have to use a step size, or stride, that is equal to the number of columns in the 2D-array.

-The package [stride][stride] provides **stride iterators** and extension methods on `List` and `Iterable` that make it possible to iterate using a custom start point and step size.
+The package [stride][stride] provides **stride iterators** and extension methods that make it possible to iterate data structures of type `List` and `Iterable` using a custom start point and step size.

 ## Usage